robotastic/trunk-recorder/README.md

  - Ettus USRP
  - P25 Phase 1 & Analog voice

-I have tested things on both Unbuntu 14.04 & OSX 10.10.
-I have been using it with an Ettus b200, and a HackRF Jawbreaker.
+I have tested things on both Unbuntu 14.04, OSX 10.10, & OSX 10.11.
+I have been using it with an Ettus b200, 3xRTL-SDR dongles and a HackRF Jawbreaker.

 ##Compile

 ###Requirements
  - GNURadio 3.7
- - GR-DSD (The version I forked)
- - OP-25
+ - (GR-DSD & OP25 used to be required, but I just bundled in a fork of OP25)

 **GNURadio**